Speech-to-speech models

 Webhooks

-The following limitations apply to the agents that use real-time models:
+The following limitations apply to the agents that use speech-to-speech models:

 -